PST4Hibou/documentation/guide/ai/ai-models.md

 To develop train the AI models we used our computer and the jupyter notebooks at https://jupyter.esiea.fr

 You should ask the Jupyter administrator to give you access to more GPU, RAM and CPU.

+The models weights files are stored in a hugging face repository : https://huggingface.co/Hibou-Foundation/audio-models/tree/main